e280/strata/README.md

 - **signal.lazy**
   is for making special optimizations.
   it's like derived, except it cannot trigger effects,
-  because it's so lazy it only computes the value on read, and only when necessary.
+  because it's so damned lazy, it only computes the value on read, and only when necessary.
   > *i repeat: lazy signals cannot trigger effects!*

 ### 🚦 core primitive classes
-- **the hipster syntax has a slight performance cost**
+- **the hipster-fn syntax has a slight performance cost**
 - **you can instead use the core primitive classes**
   ```ts
   const $count = new Signal(1)